jaredboice/daniel-san/README.md

 ## Description

 maximize your potential with **Daniel-San**, a node-based budget-projection engine that helps your routines and finances find balance.
-The program features aggregates, terminal and file-based reporting output, multi-currency conversion capability and multi-frequency accounting triggers, including: once, daily, weekly, bi-weekly, tri-weekly, monthly, annually and more.
+The program features text, json, terminal and file-based reporting output, aggregates, multi-currency conversion capability and multi-frequency accounting triggers, including: once, daily, weekly, bi-weekly, tri-weekly, monthly, annually and more.
 Timezones help to keep your enterprise in sync, while special adjustments allow the movement of process-dates around holidays and weekends via prepay or postpay.
 Dynamic rule modification allows the injection of growth-and-decay functions.
 Additionally, the user can create reminder/routine rules for events that won't contribute to the balanceEnding calculation.
 Extend rule/event properties by adding custom fields.
 Breathe in through nose, out the mouth.
 Wax on, wax off.
 Don't forget to breathe, very important.

 ## Install, Import & Execute